mmorenorolon/EDS223-2025-Homework-1/README.md

 ## Repository Contents

-- data/ (contains the ejscreen geodatabase used for the assignment)
+- data/ (Contains the ejscreen geodatabase used for the assignment)
 - ej_screen.qmd  (Quarto document with the code and interpretation)
 - ej_screen.pdf (Rendered PDF output of Quarto document with maps and conclusions)
-- README.md (this file)
+- README.md (This file)
 - LICENSE (MIT License)

 ## Data Access